 Given the potential link between periodontitis and system health problems, prevention is an important step in maintaining your overall health.

 Brush your teeth thoroughly twice a day.
 Clean between your teeth with floss once a day.
 Your dentist may recommend using an antimicrobial mouth rinse as part of your daily oral hygiene routine.

-Eat a balanced diet and limit snacks, which may reduce your risk of developing tooth decay and periodontal disease.
+Eat a balanced diet and limit sugary snacks, which may reduce your risk of developing tooth decay and periodontal disease.